-Deis Workflow's builder component relies on registry for storing the application docker images.
+Deis Workflow's builder component relies on a registry for storing application docker images.

 Deis Workflow ships with a registry component by default, which provides an in-cluster Docker registry backed by the platform-configured object storage.
 Operators might want to use an off-cluster registry for performance or security reasons.

-Every component that relies on registry uses two inputs for configuration:
+Every component that relies on a registry uses two inputs for configuration:

-When using a private registry the docker images are no longer pulled by Deis Workflow Controller but rather is managed by Kubernetes.
+When using a private registry the docker images are no longer pulled by Deis Workflow Controller but rather are managed by Kubernetes.
 This will increase security and overall speed, however the

 port information can no longer be discovered.
 Instead the